daspec/daspec-js/test-data/numeric_lists_as_parameters.md

 <!--OUTPUT
 > **In da spec:** executed: 2, passed: 1, failed: 1

-#Lists can be a parameter fo a step
+#Numeric Lists can be a parameter for a step

 **Star Wars has the following episodes:**
-1. A New Hope
+1. [✓] A New Hope
-1. The Empire Strikes Back
+1. [✓] The Empire Strikes Back
-1. Return of the Jedi
+1. [✓] Return of the Jedi

 > Example of failure